siteslave/mydatepicker-th/README.md

 To install this component to an external project, follow the procedure:

-1. Make sure you're using Webpack.
-You can check needed dependencies from the package.json file of this module.
+1. You can check needed dependencies from the package.json file of this module.
 2. `npm install mydatepicker`.
 3. Add *MyDatePickerModule* import to your @NgModule like example below
     ```js